containers/toolbox/README.md

-# Fedora Toolbox — Hacking on your OSTree-based Fedora
+# Fedora Toolbox — Hacking on OSTree-based Fedoras

 [Fedora Toolbox](https://github.com/debarshiray/fedora-toolbox) is a tool that offers a familiar RPM based environment for developing and debugging software